faph/NSIS-Conda-Macros/README.md

 conda create -c nsis -n nsisenv conda_macros
 ```

+(Of course, if you have NSIS and plugins already you could also just take
+`conda.nsh` from the repo and drop it somewhere you like.)

 Then, in your NSIS installer source file do something like this:

 ```nsis